ali1dc/legacy-modernization/README.md

 All microservices are independent of each other and maintain it's own datastore; either `PostgreSQL` or `RocksDB` - in-memory `Kafka State Store` and inter communication based on each case, will happen mostly with Kafka or sometimes REST API.

 #### 3.1 Product Modernization
 This microservice is responsible for product management.
 It has 3 tables; categories, products, and products_categories.
-The data structure is different than legacy and in this app, we can handle multiple category for each product (some simple functionality that is not exist in legacy).
+The data structure is different than legacy and in this app, we can handle multiple category for each product (a simple functionality that does not exist in legacy).

 Also I needed to broadcast modernized data to pur Kafka Cluster.
 For this purpose, I have 2 ways:
 1. Use Spring Data and Kafka Transaction for manipulating the data and produce it to Kafka.
 Valid option but requires some custom coding.